For details about how I compiled the list and to view numbers 185 – 141, scroll to the bottom of the page.

 122. If You Can’t Beat Them (Deacon), Jazz, 1978

 One of John’s hidden gems, this is a great guitar-led song, which really came to life on stage, though it was unjustly omitted from Live Killers.
+Best moment: the multi-tracked solo and the long outro.

 121. Tenement Funster (Taylor), Sheer Heart Attack, 1974

 All the usual Roger trademarks are here, lyrically (girls, growing up, cars and rock-‘n’-roll) and musically – it certainly sounds like Roger on rhythm guitar, though the soaring guitar solo is surely from Brian.
+Best moment: the aforementioned solo, following on from “I’ll make the speed of light out of this place”.